Philosophy: Epistemology and and Dissemination of False Beliefs

 This is congruent with our initial statement of theism is the belief p is true (Bp) and atheism is the belief that p is false (B~p).
 But it is again obvious that there are other possible belief cases.
 One can believe neither is true (~Bp ^ ~B~p) or not care either way which logically is also (~Bp ^ ~B~p) but clearly epistemically different than someone who actually has pondered the proposition and failed to reach a position on it.

-This false notion being promulgated by many atheist that theism and atheism are a dichotomy needs to stop as it indicates that they are not familiar with the actual literature on the topic nor the difference between two things being dichotomous (theist V not theist) vs being contradictories (theist V atheist).
-This is demonstrably a false belief of some atheist.
+This false notion being promulgated by many atheist that theism and atheism are a strict dichotomy (mutually exclusive and jointly exhaustive) needs to stop as it indicates that they are not familiar with the actual literature on the topic nor the difference between two things being strictly dichotomous (theist V not theist) vs being contradictories (theist V atheist) where the one belief must be true, the other must be false, both can’t true and both can’t be false..
+The belief that one must be either theist or an atheist is a demonstrably false belief of some atheist.